huntdatacenter/docs/docs/governance/lagtun.md

 ## Agenda

 After each Tingweek, we start to identify and allocate new topics for consideration on the next Lagtun.
-Items are typically items identified through dialogues with the community and our cloud team.
+Items are typically identified through dialogues among community members and our cloud team.

 All users are welcome to propose agenda items for the next meeting through their representatives.
 You can find the representative list in the [resolution document](/tingweek/resolutions), or you may [contact us](/contact/) if you need help identifying your Lagtun representative.